 Visual Arts Education

 Visual Arts Education inspires students to perceive and shape the visual, spatial, and aesthetic characteristics of the world around them.
 Using a variety of ways to explore, learn, and communicate, students develop their capacity for imaginative and reflective thinking.
-Visual arts is a continuously evolving field that includes the traditional “fine arts” of drawing, painting, photography, printmaking, and sculpture; the design fields including ceramics, graphic design and architecture and the technologies such as film, video, digital imaging ,digital photography and other new media.
+Visual arts is a continuously evolving field that includes the traditional “fine arts” of drawing, painting, photography, printmaking, and sculpture; the design fields including ceramics, and graphic design and the technologies such as film, video, digital imaging ,digital photography and other new media.

 Art Portfolio Class